mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 15 July 2025

-- The average temperature today is 16.28˚C,
+- The average temperature today is 17.27˚C,
-- With highs of 17.21˚C and lows of 15.38˚C,
+- With highs of 18.32˚C and lows of 16.75˚C,
-- It may feel like 15.92˚C with light rain
+- It may feel like 16.91˚C with broken clouds
-- The wind speed is 4.92m/s and visibility is 10000m
+- The wind speed is 5.66m/s and visibility is 10000m
-- The pressure is 1013hPa and humidity is 75%
+- The pressure is 1013hPa and humidity is 71%
 - The sun will rise at 04:06 and set at 20:21

 <!-- weather_marker ends -->